-- Asymptotically stable: all trajectories starting within a region containing the equilibrium point decays to that point exponentially as $t \to \infty$. - Unstable: at least one trajectory in the region leaves that region permanently. - Stable/Neutrally stable: if nearby trajectories remain nearby as $t \to \infty$ but do not approach asymptotically.
+- (Asymptotically) Stable: all trajectories starting within a region containing the equilibrium point decays to that point exponentially as $t \to \infty$ . - Unstable: at least one trajectory in the region leaves that region permanently. - Marginally stable: if nearby trajectories remain nearby as $t \to \infty$ but do not approach asymptotically.

-2D LTI: Spiral
+2D Linear system: Spiral